From an accounting point of view, there are two types of international invoices.

 This will allow us to locate it and report it using the designated official document.

-If the invoice is in other currency read Invoice received in other currency.
+If the invoice is in another currency read Invoice received in another currency.

 If there is a physical item entering the EU border, along with the invoice at zero VAT rate, you will need to account for customs documents.

 - IVA payment document.
 You will need to pay the IVA at the customs to receive the document.
 This VAT is deductible.

 - Invoice for any Transport or Storing service.